Davis, Lakers bounce back to beat Suns 109-102 in Game 2 - WTMJ

 TIP-INS

-Lakers: Forwards Devontae Cacok and Kostas Antetokounmpo were inactive. … Gasol played 20 minutes after not playing in Game 1.
+Lakers: Gasol played 20 minutes after not playing in Game 1.
 He hit a 3-pointer on his first shot. … Schroder finished with 24 points on 8 of 16 shooting.

 Suns: Forward Abdel Nader (knee) was out. … Cam Payne finished with 19 points and seven assists after getting ejected in Game 1. … Ayton has made 21 of 24 shots through the first two games of the series.